jkutner/jkutner.github.com/_posts/2015-08-17-deploy-gradle-ratpack-heroku-docker.md

 Wrote docker-compose.yml
 {% endhighlight %}

-This created a `Dockerfile` based on the `heroku/gradle` image and a `docker-compose.yml` that constructs the environment (including a local database running in a Docker container).
+This created a `Dockerfile` based on the `heroku/gradle` image and a `docker-compose.yml` defining the containers in your environemnt (including a local Postgres database running on Docker).

 Now run this command to start the application in a container: